 let pattern = format!("%{}%", target);

-let connection = establish_connection();
+let connection = &mut establish_connection();

 let num_deleted = diesel::delete(posts.filter(title.like(pattern)))